 Special Offer from Type Zero: 15% OFF with code INNERBODY15

-Nitric oxide (NO) is a colorless gas that serves a specialized role in the body as a gaseous signaling molecule responsible, in part, for vasodilation.
-This means that it increases blood flow throughout your body by relaxing blood vessel muscles, which lowers blood pressure and can help red blood cells deliver more oxygen to muscles.
+Nitric oxide (NO) is a colorless gas that serves a specialized role in the body as a signaling molecule responsible, in part, for vasodilation.
+This means that it increases blood flow throughout your body by relaxing blood vessel muscles, which lowers blood pressure and can help red blood cells deliver more oxygen to your body.
 Your body uses antioxidants like vitamin C and nitrates (found in leafy green vegetables and other foods) to produce nitric oxide.
 In addition to circulation, nitric oxide impacts the function of other bodily systems, including the immune and musculoskeletal systems.

 People who smoke, don’t exercise regularly, have high cholesterol, or eat a high-fat diet may have lower nitric oxide levels.
 This can cause issues like: